Homestead Log Homes

 - Free Nationwide Delivery?

 - That’s what your competitor says.
 Hey, let me just adjust my price a little, Ok.
 I’ll give you free nationwide delivery, too.
 It’s just that your price list is the one marked “Retail”.
 Seriously, we have the best price on log home packages without those kinds of gimmicks.
-We will arrange delivery and help out with unloading if you like.
+We will arrange delivery and even help out with unloading.

 - Why should we buy from Homestead Log Homes?

-- The best logs, lowest prices, highest quality craftsmanship, thirty years experience and good honest people.
+- The best logs, lowest prices, highest quality craftsmanship, over thirty six years experience and good people.